Cleaning Your Spa Soak in your spa’s sparkling clean water by following these simple cleaning tips.

 - Spray cartridges: Spray each cartridge with a garden hose, rotating while spraying to thoroughly remove any debris between filter pleats.

-- Use filter cleaner: Use either FreshWater® Instant Filter Cleaner or FreshWater® Filter Cleaner to keep your filters clean and in good operating condition.
+- Use filter cleaner: Use our Spa Marvel filter cleaner to keep your filters clean and in good operating condition.

-Your Hot Spring spa is designed for year-round use in all climates.
+Your spa is designed for year-round use in all climates.
 Ensure maximum energy efficiency in your spa any time of the year with these steps.

 - Look for wear and tear: Check that your cover is at peak performance level by looking for signs of wear and tear.